dombg1337/stageScan/README.md

 `cat ips | xargs -I % /bin/bash -c 'sudo ./stageScan.sh --ip %'`

-### Nmap UDP scans
+### Why perform additional nmap UDP scans?

 First and foremost, performing reliable UDP scans is pretty hard due to its connection-less nature.
 While masscan can detect open UDP ports, nmap UDP scans can be a valuable addition.
 In the end it is a trade off between time (masscan) and accuracy (nmap).

 #### Why nmap scans might be more reliable

 - **Protocol-specific payload**: "For most ports, this packet will be empty (no payload), but for a few of the more common ports a protocol-specific payload will be sent".
-These protocol-specific payloads can potentially trigger a application response which enables detection of open ports more reliably.
+These protocol-specific payloads can potentially trigger an application (layer) response of the target service which enables detection of open ports more reliably.
 - **Version detection scans**: "Version detection (-sV) is often needed to differentiate open from filtered UDP ports".
 Again, same topic. -sV scans will send protocol-specific paylods to enumerate the service+version which might help detecting open ports.

 #### How stageScan speeds up nmap UDP scans